bhunao/bhunao/README.md

 ## Félix

 Developer in search of knowledge and new challanges.
 I discovered about programming when i was 14 years old, while making online servers of my favorite game.
-I started a computer science degree at _University Nove de Julho_ at the year of 2019 and today i study and work with Python, trying to follow a career path more specialized in Python.
+I started a computer science degree at _University Nove de Julho_ at the year of 2019 and today i study and work with Python.
 <hr>